MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 exercises: 120
 questions:
 - "How do I use git and GitHub?"
-objectives:
-- "Explain how to use RMarkdown with the new lesson template."
-- "Demonstrate how to include pieces of code, figures, and challenges."
-keypoints:
-- "It shouldn't be difficult"
 ---

 > ## Prerequisites
 >
-> In this episode we start with the Git repositories created in Episode 1.
+> We will start with the Git repositories created in Episode 1.
 {: .prereq}

 ## Version Control